 Wisdom from The Simpsons (Great find, Joanne Jacobs!):

 Why does the name Florida State Seminoles offend Indians?
 One caller to my radio show once responded to that question by asking me how I would feel as a Jew if some team ...

 The Advantage of Non-Careerist Disciplines

 Thanks to Mark Bauerlein for allowing me to guest post on the Chronicle’s Brainstorm blog.
 In my essay, I figuratively compare business to the liberal arts by anthropomorphizing the two disciplines into fictitious athletic coaches.
-I argue that ...
+I argue that for ...